Cemen277/Komodo_Hub/README.md

 # 🌿 Komodo Hub

-**Komodo Hub** is a digital platform dedicated to wildlife conservation in Indonesia.
+**Komodo Hub** is a digital mobile platform dedicated to wildlife conservation in Indonesia.
 It connects communities, schools, and conservation enthusiasts to share knowledge, track endangered species, and promote sustainable initiatives.

 🌍 **Website**: [komodohub.org](https://komodohub.org) (Please use via mobile for the full experience).